-The VEWH regularly publishes updated information about current and anticipated environmental watering actions on its website at vewh.vic.gov.au.
+The VEWH regularly publishes updated information about current and anticipated actions to deliver water for the environment on its website at vewh.vic.gov.au.

 1.3.2 When does the Victorian Environmental Water Holder commit and authorise the use of water for the environment?